 UNESCO acknowledged the importance, uniqueness, and universal value of the historic center of Urbino and accredited it as a World Heritage Site.

 Urbino is only 35 km from Pesaro, 58 km from Rimini, and 56 km from San Marino.
-But if you are visiting Tuscany by car, please note that Urbino in neighboring Marche is only 100 km from Arezzo, 180 km from Siena, and 190 km Florence.
+But if you are visiting Tuscany by car, please note that Urbino in neighboring Marche is only 100 km from Arezzo, 180 km from Siena, and 190 km from Florence.

 Make a short detour from Tuscany and visit Urbino and Marche.
-You will be bewitched by the uniqueness, authenticity, beauty, artistic and historic heritage of Urbino and the Marche region!
+You will be bewitched by the uniqueness, authenticity, beauty, and artistic and historic heritage of Urbino and the Marche region!

 Recommended by: Linda at La Dolce Fit Vida

 If you are itching to get off the beaten path in Italy and into some lesser-visited places, just a mere couple of hours from Rome, you can reach some of the most pristine turquoise waters on Ponza island.